robertobarbedo/sitecore_yaml_config/README.md

 The components files are organized in folders, for instance, a component with Name "Title" and Category "Page Structure" is created in a folder "/components/page-structure/Title.tsx".

-All placeholder names should have no dashes.
+All placeholder names should have dashes in the place of white spaces.
 A component called "One Column Container" should use a placeholder key:
- ``phKey = `container-${props?.params?.DynamicPlaceholderId}`; ``
+ ``phKey = `one-column-container-${props?.params?.DynamicPlaceholderId}`; ``

 ### pagetypes.yaml
 Page types YAML is used to define what pages can be created.
 They are mapped in Sitecore with templates.
 Each page type becomes a template.
-Also each page type will generate a container component organized under a folder called "Page Types Components".
+Also each page type will generate a container component organized under a folder called "page-type-containers".
 A container component is a component with only a Sitecore placeholder.

 ### hierarchy.yaml
 Always use this file to determine when to add a <placeholder> in the component .tsx.